Kimescha/zk-DMARC/README.md

    Logic: bin_id = timestamp / 14400Security

-   Gain: Multiple emails arriving in the same window share the same bin_id, making it impossible for an attacker to correlate a specific report with their own server logs.
+   Gain: multiple emails arriving in the same window share the same bin_id, making it impossible for an attacker to correlate a specific report with their own server logs.

-4. ZK-Threshold Reporting (Noise Reduction) solves the "Crying Wolf" problem in network security.
+4. ZK-Threshold Reporting (Noise Reduction) solves the Crying Wolf problem in network security.
 The system can be configured to only output a valid proof if a specific number of failures occur within a batch.
 This ensures that minor DNS glitches do not flood administrators with reports, while statistically significant attacks trigger a verified alert.

 **System Architecture**